Best cheap earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best cheap earbuds you can buy in 2023.

 There are a few things to consider before you buy a pair of cheap earbuds.

 First, do you want to go wireless, or wired?
-Wireless pairs are more convenient, as there's no cable to get tangled up in.
-But a wired pair will usually be cheaper, and you don't have to worry about the battery running out.
+Wireless pairs are more convenient, as there's no cable to get tangled up in, but a wired pair will usually be cheaper, and you don't have to worry about the battery running out.
+They also tend to sound quite a lot better due to the inherent sonic boost afforded by a wired connection.

 You'll also want to consider comfort, especially if they're going to be accompanying you on that aforementioned long-haul flight.
 Finally, you definitely want decent sound quality for the money – rest assured that all of the below have come out of our test labs with flying colours.

-Like Sony's pricier buds they work with the firm's Headphones Connect app, giving you greater control without crowding the buds with buttons.
-And they can upscale audio to near hi-res quality.
+Second, they don't skimp on the features.
+Battery life is 10 hours from the buds and another 10 from the carry case, and like Sony's pricier buds, they work with the firm's Headphones Connect app, giving you greater control without crowding the buds with buttons.
+They can even upscale audio to near hi-res quality, something we didn't expect to find for such a modest price.

 Don't want to dig out your phone?
 No problem.
 Voice controls come courtesy of Google Assistant and Siri, while the IPX4 rating means they'll survive being splashed with water – handy if you get caught in a downpour.